volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 <li>4</li>
 ```

-React now has to compare an old list with the new one to identify what changes were made.
+React now needs to compare an old list with the new one to identify what changes have been made.

-It iterates over both lists at the same time and generates a mutation whenever there’s a difference.
+It iterates over both lists at once and generates a mutation whenever there is a difference.

-It is smart enough to match the first 3 elements and generate a mutation for the fourth one.
+It is smart enough to match the first 3 elements and generate a mutation for the fourth element.

-Looks good, right?
+Looks good, doesn't it?

-But what if the new element was added to the beginning of the list, like in the second example?
+But what if the new element was added at the beginning of the list, like in the second example?

 ```html
 <!-- New element -->